-My goal has been to take a weekend a month to go home and stay with my mom and brother.
+Finally, I have made it a goal to take one weekend a month to go home and stay with my mom and brother.
 Every time I do this, I come back refreshed for the next week.
-Me and my mom will watch movies occasionally and have good quality meals at the dinner table.
-To be able to acknowledge that I have family to go to when I’m down puts me at ease.
+Me and my mom will watch movies and have good quality meals at the dinner table.
 I’m thankful that I have a loving and supportive family and I understand that not all families are like mine.